 By dating the onset of productivity growth, our results help discriminate between competing explanations for why growth began.
-First, the fact that we estimate sharp and sizable shifts in average growth supports the notion that "something changed." i.e., that the transition from stagnation to growth was more than a steady process of very gradually increased growth.
-Kremer (1993) and Galor and Weil (2000) show how the marriage of endogenous growth models and Malthusian models yields the conclusion that growth will gradually increase as a growing world population produces more and more knowledge workers.
-In this view, the Industrial Revolution is an illusion since the increase in growth is smooth.
-Our results do not support this view of history.
+First, the fact that we estimate sharp and sizable shifts in average growth from essentially zero to levels close to modern growth rates over a short period of time suggests the notion that "something changed."
+Galor and Weil (2000) show how the marriage of endogenous growth models and Malthusian models yields the conclusion that growth will transition from a low rate to modern growth rates.
+They argue that this transition can occur quite rapidly in such models.
+Our results indicate that this transition did in fact occur very rapidly.

 Second, we estimate that sustained productivity growth began in England substantially before the Glorious Revolution of 1688.
 According to our estimates, productivity in England rose by 48% from 1600 to 1680.
 North and Weingast (1989) argue that the political regime that emerged in England after the Glorious Revolution-characterized by a power sharing arrangement between Parliament, the Crown, and the common law courts-resulted in secure property rights and rule of law and thereby laid the foundation for economic growth.
-While the institutional changes started growing robustly around 1810.
-This contrasts with the real wage series of Feinstein (1998) and Allen (2007), which date the onset of rapid real wage growth a few decades later.

-associated with the Glorious Revolution may well have been important for growth, our results contradict the view that these events preceded the onset of growth in England.
+While the institutional changes associated with the Glorious Revolution may well have been important for growth, our results contradict the view that these events preceded the onset of growth in England.